SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

     (swift) var anotherPi = 3 + 0.14159
     // anotherPi : Double = 3.14159

-Note that the literal value of ``3`` does not have an explicit type in and of itself, and the appropriate output type of ``Double`` is inferred from the presence of a floating-point literal as part of the addition.
+The literal value of ``3`` does not have an explicit type in and of itself, and so an appropriate output type of ``Double`` is inferred from the presence of a floating-point literal as part of the addition.

 Type inference means that Swift requires far fewer type declarations than languages such as C or Objective-C.